hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 </figure>
 </center>

+How objects are grouped plays a big role in these strategies, e.g., grouping leaves together to be depicted as a unit.

 Drawing glassware was also a big challenge: they have complex sets of reflections, layering, and transparency.
 I experimented with a bunch of different strategies for dealing with this, including using drawing layers and different types of brushes.
 Here's an example from a month or so after sabbatical, showing some progress from the beer glass above.
 There is a separate specular layer on the glossy surface of the table, drawn with a solid, flat brush, and I used the eraser tool on this layer to create shadows in the reflection layer: